contactrameezraja/fluids-full-code/README.md

 This approach preserves the full development history of the project while ensuring that the final analysis reflects the most accurate experimental data available.

+## Repository contents

+- `poiseuille_whitby_2008.ipynb`
+  Original implementation using Whitby et al. (2008) slip-length data.

+- `poiseuille_whitby_2009_corrected.ipynb`
+  Final implementation using corrected slip lengths from Whitby et al. (2009).
+  This notebook corresponds to the results presented in the report.